What is a GEO?

 The GEO covers several different topics that relate to the hillside: Drainage, Grading, Soil/Bedrock, Seismicity, Landcaping, and Foundation

 Controlling stormwater runoff is the most important thing to keep your hill safe.
 Good drainage also protects your foundation from deterioration.
 Los Angeles doesn’t get much rain, but the occasional heavy rainstorm can dump 5 to 10 inches quickly, which can lead to landslides and slope failures if your property doesn’t have proper drainage.

-Soil naturally absorbs water, so having some open areas on the lot that can absorb runoff and not all hardscape will help drainage.
+Soil naturally absorbs water, so having some open areas on the lot that can absorb runoff and not all concrete pavement will help drainage.
 For excess water, the best place to drain is in the streets that are connected to the city’s stormwater system and empty into the ocean.

 Sometimes on hillside lots, especially downslope lots from the street, it is not practical to drain to the street which would require pumping the water uphill.
 If you can’t connect to the stormwater system, then an onsite drainage system such as a dispersion wall, sump pump, swale, or cross-lot drainage easement can be built to direct the runoff to an approved location.

 It is illegal to send your stormwater runoff into the sewer system, which is a different system altogether.
 If everybody drained their stormwater into the sewers, the sewers would overflow!
 Storm surges can move 10 billion gallons of water in just 1 day.
-In addition, it is very costly to treat sewer water, whereas stormwater doesn’t need to be treated.
+In addition, it is very costly to treat sewer water at waster water treatment plants, whereas stormwater is not treated.

 Grading is flattening the land by moving topsoil.
 Hillsides are sloped.
 You need a flat pad to build on.
 Grading sculpts the land to prepare it for building.